Georgia State Route 195

-State Route 195 (SR 195) is a 38.3 mi state highway in the southwestern part of the U.S. state of Georgia.
-It runs south-to-north through portions of Lee and Sumter counties.
+State Route 195 (SR 195) is a 38.4 mi state highway in the southwestern part of the U.S. state of Georgia.
+It runs south-to-north through portions of Lee and Sumter counties parallel to US 19.
+It once had a length nearly double its current route with the northern portion of the highway having been truncated to terminate near Andersonville instead of Reynolds.
+The southern terminus of the highway is at a junction with US 19 in Leesburg.